jasonfb/universal_track_manager/README.md

 - [ ] An optional extension to build in-house geolocation by IP address, or rely on an external service for geolocation by IP address and associate the user's looked-up location with their visit information
 - [ ] Anonymized geolocation, to let you look-up IPs in order to geolocate users, but not store the actual IP addresses themselves.
 - [ ] A switch to track the user before or after the controller action has rendered.
 Since the tracking adds a small overhead to each request, tracking after the controller has rendered makes your page respond faster for the user.
 But if you track before you render, you can use optionally use the tracked information to personalize, customize, or target your website to respond uniquely to the visitor.
-- [ ] A way to override the session variable name :visit_id
+- [ ] A way to override the session variable named :visit_id

 # CONTRIBUTING